GENeSYS-MOD/GENeSYS_MOD.readthedocs/paper/paper.md

 # Statement of need

-Energy system models are powerful tools that can help answer The Global Energy System Model (GENeSYS-MOD) has been
+Energy system models are powerful tools commonly used to create detailed insights into possibly future developments of the energy system, providing valuable information to decision makers.

+The Global Energy System Model (GENeSYS-MOD) was originally released in 2017 [@loffler_designing_2017] and has since then been updated and expanded several times.
+However, one major shortcoming of older GENeSYS-MOD versions was that it was only available for the General Algebraic Modeling Language (GAMS), a commercial software for model building, which restricted the openness of the framework.
+Therefore, with version 4.0, we now introduce a new Julia version of GENeSYS-MOD that offers the exact same functionality as the GAMS-based version, but removes all commercial license requirements, especially when also using an open solver such as HiGHS.

 # General framework structure